dotnet/interactive/README.md

 The .NET Core tools collect usage data in order to help us improve your experience.The data is anonymous and doesn't include command-line arguments.
 The data is collected by Microsoft and shared with the community.
 You can opt-out of telemetry by setting the DOTNET_INTERACTIVE_CLI_TELEMETRY_OPTOUT environment variable to '1' or 'true' using your favorite shell.
 ```

+We provide a number of packages that can be used to write custom [extensions](./docs/extending-dotnet-interactive.md) for .NET Interactive or to build your own interactive experiences.

 To disable this message and the .NET Core welcome message, set the `DOTNET_INTERACTIVE_CLI_TELEMETRY_OPTOUT` environment variable to `true`.
 Note that this variable has no effect on telemetry opt out.

+## Contribution Guidelines

+You can contribute to .NET Interactive with issues and pull requests.
+Simply filing issues for problems you encounter is a great way to contribute.
+Contributing code improvements is greatly appreciated.
+You can read more about our contribution guidelines [here](CONTRIBUTING.md).